jupyterhub/team-compass/docs/team/adding-members.rst

 For someone to become a team member, they should already be a consistent, positive, productive member of the community.
-Newcomers are encouraged to become team members, but after they've shown a sustained interest in engaging with the community.
+Newcomers are encouraged to become team members, after they've shown a sustained interest in engaging with the community.
 Moreover, team members should be interested in **continuing their engagement** over a long-ish period of time, generally putting in more time and effort than non-team members.
 This doesn't have to